 - Step 2: On the side of the HD PVR Pro60, set the 'REC MODE' switch to ‘SD’.

 - Step 4: Plug in an SD card to the Pro 60.
-The SD card can be formatted as Fat32 or exFAT.
+The SD card can be formatted as Fat32 or exFAT (exFAT will allow you to make long recordings in one file).
 Wait until the light becomes solid green.
 This means the video source and SD card are recognized by the HD PVR Pro 60.